svr-js/svrjs-nextjs-website/pages/docs/mod-notes.md

 ## forward-proxy-mod

+forward-proxy-mod is a mod, that enables SVR.JS to do forward proxy functionality.

 _Notes are in the [SVR.JS documentation.](/docs/config/forward-proxy-notes)_
 _View the [change log.](/changelog/forward-proxy-mod)_

 ## GreenRhombus

+GreenRhombus is a FastCGI (Fast Common Gateway Interface) client.

 _Notes are in the [SVR.JS documentation.](/docs/config/fastcgi-php-fpm)_
 _View the [change log.](/changelog/greenrhombus)_

 ## Next.js integration

+Next.js integration is a mod, that enables SVR.JS to serve Next.js applications.

 The webroot (_wwwroot_ _config.json_ property) serves as a Next.js application directory.
 It's recommended to set the owner of the Next.js application directory (around with all the files in it) as the user, on which SVR.JS is running (usually "svrjs").
 Setting a `NODE_ENV` environment variable to `development` in SVR.JS configuration enables Next.js development server.